Practice Makes Perfect provides enriching summer learning experiences for students grades k-12.

-One day summer school will be replaced by Practice Makes Perfect programs in financially constrained neighborhoods nationally.
+One day summer school will be replaced by Practice Makes Perfect programs in financially constrained neighborhoods across the nation.

 Redefine the summer learning experience for underprivileged students.